Being a writer is hard – staying motivated is harder

 If you have read my “about me” page (fascinating read, to be sure), then you may remember that I recently lost my job because of health issues.
 This

 But despite that, despite the worries, my husband and I have decided that it’s not the right time for me to start looking for a new job.
 I was very unwell for 18 months, and have only just in the past few weeks started to get better.
 We’re both worried that if I go back into the corporate rat race too soon, that I’ll fall back to square one.

 So we decided that this is the perfect time for me to focus 100% on my writing; that’s when and why I started this blog.
 Not only to connect with other writers and readers who are passionate about the same thing as I am, but also to keep me accountable to my goals, and to be a sort of journal of my writing journey.

-So I wanted to share with all of you the best tip that someone recently gave me to stay motivated; here it is:
+So I wanted to share with all of you the best tip that someone recently gave me to stay motivated.

 Write down 100 reasons why you’re doing this

 And the reasoning behind it is simple; it’s easy to come up with 10 reasons why you’re doing this and no writer like easy, am I right??).
 It’s always been your dream, you have a story to tell, you have knowledge to share, or you’re doing it for the fame, the glory and the statue that someone is bound to build.

-But forcing your self to continue looking past those first few obvious reasons, to really start digging into yourself for the why, that’s when the magic happens.
-That’s when things start coming out that you had never thought of, that had always been there, only lurking in the depths instead of in the forefront of your mind.
+But forcing yourself to continue looking past those first few obvious reasons, to really start digging into yourself for the why, that’s when the magic happens.
+That’s when things start coming out that you had never thought of.
+Things that had always been there, only lurking in the depths instead of in the forefront of your murky mind.

 Forcing yourself to go beyond brings those up.
-And if you’re anything like me, you will be surprise by what does.
+And if you’re anything like me, you will be surprised by what comes up.

 Those reasons, the ones that you have to dig deep for, those are the reasons that are going to keep you going.
 Those are the reasons that you had hidden deep down inside because we were afraid to admit them, even to yourself.
 But they are the ones that are going to drive you.

-Do this exercise all the way to then end.
+Do this exercise all the way to the end.
 Find 100 reasons why you want to be an author, why you want to write a book.

 It might take several hours, or it might even take several days.
 But keep going, keep looking, keep listing them.
-You are going to unlock things that your mind had hidden from you, and it’s going to unleash motivation like you wouldn’t believe.
+You are going to unlock things that your mind had hidden from you (naughty naughty!), and it’s going to unleash motivation like you wouldn’t believe.

 And it might just change your life the way it changed mine.